-Despite the moderate resolution $N^{\mathrm{1D}}= 182$, we can assess performance by inspecting the density maps in the non-linear regime and the kinetic energy in the vertical direction.
+Despite the moderate resolution $N^{\mathrm{1D}}= 182$, we can assess the performance by inspecting the density maps in the nonlinear regime and the kinetic energy in the vertical direction.
 Figure~\ref{fig:RT_1} shows the color-coded density at $t=6$, while Table~\ref{tab:table_RT} provides quantitative information on the kinetic energy stored in vertical displacements at the same time.
-The RTI grows and becomes nonlinear even when with traditional AV using constant $\alpha=1$, $\beta=2$ (RT$_1$), but without discernible substructure.
-Introducing a time-dependent $\alpha$ (RT$_2$) significantly improves the outcome, allowing the development of secondary structures and larger bubble/spike amplitudes.
+The RTI grows and becomes nonlinear even when with AV using constant $\alpha=1$, $\beta=2$ (RT$_1$), but without any discernible substructure.
+Introducing a time-dependent $\alpha$ (RT$_2$) significantly improves the outcome, enabling the development of secondary structures and larger bubble and spike amplitudes.
 Activating the SLR (RT$_3$) produces a similar qualitative improvement.
 However, although the AVSW calculation develops structure comparable to the AVSLR models, the stored kinetic energy in the vertical direction is clearly lower (Table~\ref{tab:table_RT}).
 Among the SLR variants, RT$_3$, RT$_5$, and RT$_6$ are similar, with RT$_3$ and RT$_6$ exhibiting the highest kinetic energy, and thus preferred, closely followed by RT$_5$.

 Model RT$_4$, which combines switches and SLR, reduces AV via both mechanisms.
 The resulting lower dissipation amplifies numerical noise, leading to more asymmetric and more diffuse substructures.
-Despite the reduced viscosity, its vertical kinetic energy is the second lowest in the set, reflecting the detrimental impact of noise on coherent RT growth.
+Despite the reduced viscosity, its vertical kinetic energy is the second-lowest in the set, reflecting the detrimental impact of noise on coherent RT growth.

-\subsection{The Wind-Cloud test}
+\subsection{The wind-cloud test}

 The destruction of a dense cloud embedded in a dilute supersonic wind is demanding test that requires an accurate treatment of both shocks and shear-driven instabilities \citep[][and references therein]{age07}.
-That work showed that traditional SPH underperformed relative to mesh methods, largely due to tensile instability that permeated SPH codes at the time.
+That work showed that classic SPH underperformed relative to mesh methods, largely due to tensile instability that permeated SPH codes at the time.
 Modern SPH schemes, however, can handle this scenario well and yield competitive results \citep{fro17, Wadsley17, garciasenz2022}.
-While for this problem the mitigation of E0-errors is more decisive than the choice of AV, the AV prescription still modulates the outcome and merits discussion.
+While the mitigation of E0-errors for this problem is more decisive than the choice of AV, the AV prescription still modulates the outcome and merits discussion.